Hom Yasht: Name

-In the Yasht collection
+Overview

-The Yasht collection comprises 21 hymns, each of which is dedicated to individual Zoroastrian divinities and connected with a specific day of the Zoroastrian calendar.
+The Yashts comprises 21 hymns, each of which is dedicated to individual Zoroastrian divinities and connected with a specific day of the Zoroastrian calendar.
 The collection is extant through the E1 and F1 manuscripts, dating back to 1601 and 1591, respectively.
-Most of the Yashts were originally part of the Bagan yasht, one of the, now lost, volumes of the Sasanian Avesta.
+Already in the E1 manuscript, the Hom Yasht was listed as the 20th yasht.
+Most of the yashts were originally part of the Bagan yasht, one of the, now lost, volumes of the Sasanian Avesta.
 However, according to the notes in the E1 manuscript, the Hom Yasht was not, meaning it must have been drawn from another source.
+Due to its shortness and perceived lack in poetic quality, the Hom Yasht is grouped into the so called Minor or Apotropaic Yashts.

-Already in the E1 manuscript, the Hom Yasht was listed as the 20th Yasht.
-Excluding the introductory and closing formulas, it has only 2 stanzas, making it is the second shortest Yasht in the collection.
-Like the 21th Vanant Yasht, the overall shortest of the Yashts, it does not have a name day in the Zoroastrian calendar.
+Excluding the introductory and closing formulas, The Hom Yasht has only 2 stanzas, making it is the second shortest yasht in the collection.
+Like the 21st Vanant Yasht, the overall shortest of the yashts, it does not have a name day in the Zoroastrian calendar.
 Instead, it is celebrated on the 29th day, which is dedicated to Manthra Spenta, the divinity personifying manthras.
-Due to its shortness and perceived lack in poetic quality, the Hom Yasht is grouped into the so called minor or apotropaic Yashts.

-In the Yasna

-The Yasna is both the name of the central Zoroastrian liturgy as well as of the text recited during said ritual.
-Within the Yasna, verses 9-11.11 are also known under the name Hom Yasht.
-Verses 11.12-11.17, however, a series of blessings and curses, are not considered to be part of this text.
-The text itself is accompanied during the liturgy by the parahoma ritual, i.e., the pressing of the Haoma plant.

-The first part of this Hom Yasht (Yasna 9) is devoted to naming the early worshippers of Hoama, which is a structure also found in some Yashts from the Yasht collection.
-The second part (Yasna 10) contains a long description of the Haoma plant itself, less of the associated divinity.
-These descriptions are important source for the identification of the Haoma plant, which is still an unsolved question.
+Connection to the Hom Stom

+The Hom Stom, also called Hom Yasht, is another Avestan text dedicated to the praise of Hauma.
+This is not a stand-alone text but comprises chapters 9-11 of the Yasna.
+During the Yasna liturgy, the consumation of the parahom, i.e., the Hauma drink, takes place.
+The Hom Stom is overall a much longer text and the two verses of the Hom Yasht are considered to be derived from some of its verses.

+Manuscripts, editions and translations

+The oldest manuscripts which contain the Hom Yasht are the E1 and F1 manuscripts, dating back to 1601 and 1591, respectively.
+Like other Minor Yashts, there is no edition specifically dedicated to it.
+Instead, the Hom Yasht has been edited and translated as part of the wider Avesta or Yasht collection.
+While it is not included in Westergaard's edition, its Avestan text can be found in Geldner's seminal edition of the Avesta.
+A translation into French was provided by Darmester, whereas his English translation of the Yashts does not include it..
+In 1927, Lommel provided a translation into German.